wwwouaiebe/ESSimpleDoc/README.md

 ## How to document the code

-Because my old code was documented with JSDoc tags, I have keeped this, but only a limited set of tags.
+Because my old code was documented with JSDoc tags, I have keeped this, but only on a limited set of tags.

 Each class, class property, class method or global variable that you document must have a leading comment block starting with ```/**``` and finishing with ```*/```